 During this time, he dealt with a number of high-profile cases, most notably bringing the prosecution against two men accused of murdering 18-year-old Stephen Lawrence.
 Gary Dobson and David Norris were found guilty in early 2012.

 Sir Keir stood down as DPP in 2013, and was awarded his knighthood in 2014 for services to law and criminal justice.
 But he prefers not to use the title.

 In December that year, he was confirmed as Labour's prospective parliamentary candidate for Holborn and St Pancras, London, to replace the retiring Frank Dobson.

 Sir Keir won the seat in the 2015 election with a majority of more than 17,000.

 He backed the now-Mayor of Greater Manchester, Andy Burnham, to become leader of the Labour Party in the aftermath of the election, but it was Jeremy Corbyn who won the race.

 Mr Corbyn appointed him as a shadow Home Office minister, but in 2016, Sir Keir quit the role, joining a number of frontbenchers resigning in protest.

-But Sir Keir rejoined the shadow cabinet later that year - this time as shadow Brexit secretary - and arguments around leaving the EU have occupied his time in Parliament ever since.
+But Sir Keir rejoined the shadow cabinet later that year - this time as shadow Brexit secretary - and arguments around leaving the EU occupied his time in Parliament.

 He backed remaining in the EU, and focused his efforts on pushing for transparency from the government around the whole process.